 Financial Scheme information

 This is an unprecedented time for all large businesses across Somerset.
 To mitigate the financial hardships caused by Coronavirus (Covid 19), the government have created tailored financial support packages.
 Details of these can be found below.
-Please click on the links to find more details of each scheme.

 Covid (Coronavirus) Corporate Financing Facility